-Smoke treatments are simple and can be undertaken either by soaking the seed overnight or by applying to the surface after sowing, both provide good results.
-Smoke treatments available by clicking here.
+Smoke treatments are simple and can be performed by soaking the seed overnight or applying it to the surface after sowing to get good results.
+Smoke treatments are available by clicking here.

 These growth notes are provided as guidance only and do not guarantee successful germination.

 If you are uncertain about the requirements for importing seeds into your country, do not hesitate to contact our Export Manager at Australian Seed.